 When using JDK11, you must use patch level 16+ (i.e. JDK 11.0.16+).
 Earlier builds will fail with a jlink error talking about hash mismatches.
 This is due to a format change that got backported to JDK11.

-The JavaCV library is incompatible with JNI library extraction.
-If JavaCV is detected you will be told how to disable this feature.
+The JavaCV OpenBLAS library is incompatible with JNI library extraction.
+If this library is detected you will be told how to disable library extraction.